navigation menu icon

 He says he showed his home about 10 times, and none of the showings interfered with his job.
 “It’s reasonably easy for the average consumer to navigate through being a by-owner seller,” he says.

-The five steps Tyner took to sell his home in winter are pretty much the ones smart by-owner sellers follow in any season: decide to sell, prepare yourself and your home, market and show, negotiate and close.
+The steps to sell a home in winter are pretty much the same as those followed by smart for-sale-by-owner sellers in any season: decide to sell, prepare yourself and your home, market and show, negotiate, and close.

 Pay particular attention to how your home appears online, Tyner says.
 Because the vast majority of buyers begin their search online, an important part of curb appeal has become Web appeal.
 Photos can make or break your listing.
 Tyner’s listing featured more than a dozen attractive photos of his home’s interior and exterior, all staged to allow prospective buyers to “see” themselves in the space.